Jhonnatan7br/Loreal-Microsoft-Azure-Hackathon/README.md

 Beauty augmented by technology L'Oréal 2022 Anual Report https://www.loreal-finance.com/en/annual-report-2022/beauty-augmented-by-technology/

+>[!NOTE]
+> The economic value of the project was obtained taking into account financial statements of L'Oréal on the specific division of "Professionals" and possible impact that implemantation would have regarding McKinsey studies

-Economic Potencial of GenAI by Mckindsey https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier#introduction
+Economic Potencial of GenAI by McKinsey https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier#introduction

 The value of getting personalization right—or wrong—is multiplying